BeyzaCavusoglu/matrices/README.md

 Practice on matrices (2 dimensional arrays/vectors)

-//The aim of this homework is practice on matrices (two dimensional arrays/vectors) and file input/output.
+//The aim is practice on matrices (two dimensional arrays/vectors) and file input/output.
 I implemented a program which detects a combination of matrices which add up to a single matrix, given a pool of matrices.
 The details will be explained in the following sections below.

 **************************************
 Input